 3. RIGHTS OF DATA SUBJECTS

 3.1.
 Data Subject Request.
 Pancake shall promptly notify Customer if Pancake receives a request from a Data Subject to exercise their rights under the Data Protection Laws and Regulations with respect to Personal Data (including access, rectification, restriction, deletion or portability of Personal Data, as applicable).
-Taking into account the nature of the request, Pancake shall assist Customer by appropriate technical and organizational measures, to the extent legally required, for the fulfilment of Customer’s obligation to respond to a Data Subject Request under Data Protection Laws and Regulations.
-Failing such action by Customer to comply with the requests of the Data Subject, Pancake will fulfill the request, insofar as possible, within a reasonable time.
+Taking into account the nature of the request, Pancake shall assist Customer by appropriate technical and organizational measures, to the extent legally required, for the fulfillment of Customer’s obligation to respond to a Data Subject Request under Data Protection Laws and Regulations.

 4. PANCAKE PERSONNEL AND CONFIDENTIALITY